 Contents

-- 1 1” black resource kit binder containing:
+- 1 binder containing:

 - 1 iPad (6th Generation – in protective case)